4110 Equal Opportunity/Nondiscrimination

 This policy applies equally to discrimination or harassment of a student or employee by a student, employee, Board member or any individual who foreseeably may come in contact with such individual on school grounds or at school activities.

 The Board of Education, its officers and employees, shall not discriminate against students on the basis of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, or gender (including gender identity and expression).

-Any student or employee who believes that he or she has been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is required to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
+Any student or employee who believes that they have been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is strongly encouraged to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
 The designated official shall provide complainant with information regarding the School District’s policy prohibiting discrimination and the grievance/complaint procedures available to such individual.

-The following individuals are designated as compliance officers to hear complaints of alleged discrimination:
+The following individuals are designated as coordinators and/or compliance officers to hear and/or investigate complaints of alleged discrimination:

-Title IX Officer - Gender/Sexual Orientation - Students –Assistant Superintendent for Instruction and Assistant Superintendent for Pupil Personnel Services
+Title IX Officers/Coordinators - Gender/Sexual Orientation - Students –Assistant Superintendent for Instruction and Assistant Superintendent for Pupil Personnel Services

-Title VII Officer - Gender/Sexual Orientation - Employees – Assistant Superintendent for Instruction and Assistant Superintendent for Pupil Personnel Services
+Title VII/IX Officers/Coordinators - Gender/Sexual Orientation - Employees – Assistant Superintendent for Instruction and Assistant Superintendent for Pupil Personnel Services

 Title VI Officer - Race, Color, National Origin, Creed, Religion – Assistant Superintendent for Instruction

 Section 504/Title II ADA Responsible Person - Disability – Assistant Superintendent for Pupil Personnel Services